Stanley Kubrick: Early feature work (1953–1955)

 Following Fear and Desire, Kubrick began working on ideas for a new boxing film.
-Due to the commercial failure of his first feature, Kubrick avoided asking for further investments, but commenced a film noir script with Howard O. Sackler.
-Originally under the title Kiss Me, Kill Me, and then The Nymph and the Maniac, Killer's Kiss (1955) is a 67-minute film noir about a young heavyweight boxer's involvement with a woman being abused by her criminal boss.
+Due to the commercial failure of his first feature, Kubrick avoided asking for investments, but commenced a film noir script with Howard O. Sackler.
+Originally under the title Kiss Me, Kill Me, and then The Nymph and the Maniac, Killer's Kiss (1955) is a film noir about a young boxer's involvement with a woman being abused by her criminal boss.
 Like Fear and Desire, it was privately funded by Kubrick's family and friends, with some $40,000 put forward from Bronx pharmacist Morris Bousse.
 Kubrick began shooting footage in Times Square, and frequently explored during the filming process, experimenting with cinematography and considering the use of unconventional angles and imagery.
 He initially chose to record the sound on location, but encountered difficulties with shadows from the microphone booms, restricting camera movement.
 His decision to drop the sound in favor of imagery was a costly one; after 12–14 weeks shooting the picture, he spent some seven months and $35,000 working on the sound.

-Alfred Hitchcock's Blackmail (1929) directly influenced the film with the painting laughing at a character, and Martin Scorsese has, in turn, cited Kubrick's innovative shooting angles and atmospheric shots in Killer's Kiss as an influence on Raging Bull (1980).
 Actress Irene Kane, the star of Killer's Kiss, observed: "Stanley's a fascinating character.
 He thinks movies should move, with a minimum of dialogue, and he's all for sex and sadism".
-Killer's Kiss met with limited commercial success and made very little money in comparison with its production budget of $75,000.
+Killer's Kiss met with limited commercial success.
 Critics have praised the film's camerawork, but its acting and story are generally considered mediocre.
 (Note: Kubrick himself thought of the film as an amateurish effort—a student film.
 Despite this, the film historian Alexander Walker considers the film to be "oddly compelling".)